SakshatGoyal/chatgpt-fingerprints-20251213/output/2025-07-17T18-29-08Z__000516__AI_Synthesis_for_Sales_Platform.md

 ## You (2025-07-17T18:29:08.016000+00:00)

-{'content_type': 'image_asset_pointer', 'asset_pointer': 'file-service://file-8ouSA3wp1rX9TZN4tt94Uy', 'size_bytes': 580526, 'width': 2048, 'height': 1946, 'fovea': None, 'metadata': {'dalle': None, 'gizmo': None, 'generation': None, 'container_pixel_height': None, 'container_pixel_width': None, 'emu_omit_glimpse_image': None, 'emu_patches_override': None, 'lpe_keep_patch_ijhw': None, 'lpe_delta_encoding_channel': None, 'sanitized': True, 'asset_pointer_link': None, 'watermarked_asset_pointer': None, 'is_no_auth_placeholder': None}}
 [media pointer="file-service://file-MfXrF9dnN6xEGEHs4NZt5i"]
 For a few minutes, I'd like you to think like a human-centered designer.
 Help me ideate.

 The context here is we are designing an internal sales platform for account executives at Palo Alto Networks.
 In the screen I've shared with you, we are highlighting certain opportunities, which is the Salesforce opportunities that they have.
 And right now, we're just giving a very curated look.
 As you can see, they have a number of filters like time period, product, run, which indicates renewal, upsell, and net new, forecast category, sales stage, deal size, and risk category.
 The risk category correlates with the risk factors, and there can be multiple risk factors associated with an account, like mandatory professional services was removed, or no partner selected, or finalized, or low customer adoption, or customer health.
 So those kinds of risk factors for any individual deal.